Is off-grid living the way forward for Dubai?

 Global inspiration

-Saeed says that Dubai's 2009 financial crisis, in which the city was almost insolvent, was a turning point for Diamond Developers.
+Saeed says that Dubai's 2009 financial crisis -- in which the city was almost insolvent -- was a turning point for Diamond Developers.
 Subsequently, he decided to build a green development which also made good business sense, launching his concept in 2013.

 To do so he borrowed from best practises around the world.